David Baynton-Power: Career

 From 2002 Baynton-Power toured with the Welsh rock band The Alarm, spent more time with his family, and also worked as a freelance sound engineer in television.
 In early 2007, he was confirmed as a member of the reformed James and joined them on their tour in April of that year, then played on their comeback album Hey Ma, released in April 2008.

+Personal life

+He has a daughter, Saskia.
+Baynton-Power is the grandson of Harry Baynton-Power and Olive Turner, both composers for film and television.